 Healthcare could turn B2C

 While this transition won’t be fully completed in 2019, there is no doubt that healthcare is no longer only about helping people treat illnesses.
-Now patients will become shoppers and will go through a seamless, transparent and highly digitized healthcare experience.
+To be honest, with Interactive Patient Care making a grand entry into the health industry, any kind of a futuristic change can be expected.
+Wondering what interactive patient care is?
+The term interactive patient care refers to a method of health care that emphasizes providing entertainment and educational resources to the bedside of the patient via the television set in the room.
+So, if this concept is already a reality then, the next big change in the healthcare industry could be patients becoming shoppers.
+Yes, in the near future, patients will possibly become shoppers and go through a seamless, transparent and highly digitized healthcare experience.
+Even the hospital/clinic side of the processes could become more digitized and seamless, with many a medical billing & medical credentialing company turning to latest software and online portals to aid several administrative tasks.
 Healthcare will work mostly like retail now, allowing users to compare prices for different physicians, subscribe to different plans and get a clear cost outcome for the services they want to avail.

 Blockchains will finally see more transaction volumes

 Blockchains were the talk of the town in 2017 and 2018, and it is highly likely that they will continue to do so in 2019 as well.
 This time, however, the hype would be substantiated with a higher transaction volume.
 More companies are now planning to move to blockchains, and some tech giants are already experimenting with it.
 As a result, it is expected to see a more significant uptick in transaction volumes.